DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 If you’re in the UK under a Ukrainian visa scheme and aged 19 or over, you're eligible for funding to study an English for Speakers for Other Languages (ESOL) course (as well as other educational or training courses).

-[Find your local authority (council)](https://www.gov.uk/find-local-council) and then search their website for ESOL courses.
+[Find your local council](https://www.gov.uk/find-local-council) and then search their website for ESOL courses.
 Or, search for courses using the [National Careers Service website](https://nationalcareers.service.gov.uk/find-a-course/page?searchTerm=ESOL&distance=10%20miles&town=&orderByValue=Start%20date&startDate=Anytime&courseType=&courseHours=&courseStudyTime=&filterA=true&page=1&D=0&coordinates=&campaignCode=&qualificationLevels=).

 You can also learn English with a private provider.
 You can visit the websites of these English language courses for more information: